Momentum-Team-8/team-project-questionbox-sasmothbe/README.md

 -sign up: /api/accounts/signup

 ### issues:

-- 1) need to fix accepted question, only user can do it.
-- 2) has answers??
+- 1) has answers??
-- 3) count favorite
+- 2) count favorite
-- 4) comments edit and delete does not work, the id has  issues....
+- 3) comments edit and delete does not work, the id has  issues....
 - 5) showing tag name for manay to many fields !!!**
 - 6) count answers on question list ~